LukasZahradnik/PyNeuraLogic/docs/rules_mapping.rst

 .. note::

-    We used named weights to make how weights are being mapped to the computation graph more evident.
-We could simply omit names.
+    We used named weights here to clarify how the weights are being mapped into the computational graph.
+However you can normally omit these names.

-Now we will add arbitrary node features to our example (the encoding of the input graph).
-For simplicity, features will be scalar, for example:
+Now, let us extend our input data (the encoding of the input graph) with some node features correspondingly.
+For simplicity, each feature will be a simple scalar value, for example:

 .. code-block::

     R.feature(1)[0.2], R.feature(2)[0.3], R.feature(3)[0.4], R.feature(4)[0.5]

-Again, for the same query :code:`R.h(1)` we will end up with the computational graph below.
+Now, for the same query :code:`R.h(1)`, we will end up with the computational graph below.
-The last bottom layer expanded with additional inputs (:code:`R.feature`), and weights appeared to corresponding edges.
+Note how the bottom layer expanded with additional inputs (:code:`R.feature`), and how the weights came upe associated with the corresponding edges.

 .. image:: _static/rulecomputationgraph_features.svg